enzo418/MartinPescadorApp/Docs/2_implementation.md

 - AddedScore:
   - Order: After save changes
   - Handlers:
-    1. Update leaderboards
+    1. Update leader boards
 - AddedParticipation:
   - Order: After save changes
   - Handlers:
-    1. Update leaderboards
+    1. Update leader boards
 - AddedInscription:
   - Order: After save changes
   - Handlers:
-    1. Update leaderboards
+    1. Update leader boards

 > Discussion about domain events below.

 # Rules
-## Tournament leaderboard
+## Tournament leader board
-- The tournament leaderboards are calculated on the fly.
+- The tournament leader boards are calculated on the fly.
-- Add score triggers an domain event that is handled and updates the leaderboard.
+- Add score triggers an domain event that is handled and updates the leader board.

 > Why domain event?
 See [Tournament positions](private/3_learning.md##tournament-positions)

 # Tests
-## Leaderboard
+## Leader board
 - The scheduler is unit tested
-- The leaderboard updater, which contains the leaderboard logic, is not unit tested, instead it's testing in the use cases.
+- The leader board updater, which contains the leader board logic, is not unit tested, instead it's tested in the use cases.

 # Discussions
 ## 1. Domain events